TY - JOUR

 N1 - Supplementary material: The supplementary material for this article can be found at https://doi.org/10.1017/S0260210523000098.
 Video Abstract: To view the online video abstract, please visit: https://doi.org/10.1017/S0260210523000098

-N2 - The article explores the importance of children’s picturebooks – a seemingly-insignificant site of global politics – through an original reading of The Gruffalo.
-It argues that this text provides an important, polysemous, vernacular theorisation of global politics which: (i) reproduces the international as a pessimistic, anarchical world populated by self-interested, survival-seekers; (ii) simultaneously destabilises this reading through evocation of the social production of threat; and, (iii) offers opportunity for a more fundamental decolonial critique of the international through its parochial privileging of its protagonist’s journey through a ‘deep dark wood’.
-Three contributions are made.
-First, empirically, we broaden research on popular culture and world politics through investigating a surprisingly neglected example of the former.
+N2 - The article explores the complicity of children's picturebooks in the construction and critique of world politics.
+Focusing on The Gruffalo, it argues that this spectacularly successful book: (1) stories the international as a pessimistic, anarchical world populated by self-interested, survival-seekers; (2) disrupts this reading and its assumptions through evocation of the social production of threat; and, (3) provides a more fundamental decolonial critique of the international through parochial privileging of its protagonist's journey through a 'deep dark wood'.
+In doing this, we argue, the book vividly demonstrates the world's susceptibility to multiple incompatible readings, while rendering visible the assumptions, framing, and occlusions of competing understandings of the international.
+As such, it theorises both world politics and knowledge thereof as contingent and unstable.
+In making this argument, three contributions are made.
+First, empirically, we expand research on popular culture and world politics through investigating a surprisingly neglected example of the former.
 Second, theoretically, we demonstrate the work such texts perform in (re)creating and (de)stabilising (knowledge of) global politics.
-Third, we offer a composite methodological framework for critically interrogating the context, content, and framing of complex texts like The Gruffalo.
+Third, we offer a composite methodological framework for future research into the context, content, and framing of complex texts like The Gruffalo.

-AB - The article explores the importance of children’s picturebooks – a seemingly-insignificant site of global politics – through an original reading of The Gruffalo.
-It argues that this text provides an important, polysemous, vernacular theorisation of global politics which: (i) reproduces the international as a pessimistic, anarchical world populated by self-interested, survival-seekers; (ii) simultaneously destabilises this reading through evocation of the social production of threat; and, (iii) offers opportunity for a more fundamental decolonial critique of the international through its parochial privileging of its protagonist’s journey through a ‘deep dark wood’.
-Three contributions are made.
-First, empirically, we broaden research on popular culture and world politics through investigating a surprisingly neglected example of the former.
+AB - The article explores the complicity of children's picturebooks in the construction and critique of world politics.
+Focusing on The Gruffalo, it argues that this spectacularly successful book: (1) stories the international as a pessimistic, anarchical world populated by self-interested, survival-seekers; (2) disrupts this reading and its assumptions through evocation of the social production of threat; and, (3) provides a more fundamental decolonial critique of the international through parochial privileging of its protagonist's journey through a 'deep dark wood'.
+In doing this, we argue, the book vividly demonstrates the world's susceptibility to multiple incompatible readings, while rendering visible the assumptions, framing, and occlusions of competing understandings of the international.
+As such, it theorises both world politics and knowledge thereof as contingent and unstable.
+In making this argument, three contributions are made.
+First, empirically, we expand research on popular culture and world politics through investigating a surprisingly neglected example of the former.
 Second, theoretically, we demonstrate the work such texts perform in (re)creating and (de)stabilising (knowledge of) global politics.
-Third, we offer a composite methodological framework for critically interrogating the context, content, and framing of complex texts like The Gruffalo.
+Third, we offer a composite methodological framework for future research into the context, content, and framing of complex texts like The Gruffalo.

 KW - Popular culture